Financial-Times/o-tooltip/README.md

 - `data-o-tooltip-position`: Optional.
 The preferred position of the tooltip relative to the target.
 Can be one of `above`, `below`, `left`, `right`.
 If there isn't room to render the tooltip where the option passed in would render it, this value is flipped (above becomes below, left becomes right).
 Defaults to below.
 - `data-o-tooltip-show-on-construction`: Optional.
 Boolean value.
 Set to true if you want the tooltip to be rendered immediately after it is constructed.
 Defaults to false.
 - `data-o-tooltip-z-index`: Optional.
 The z-index for the tooltip.
+- `data-o-tooltip-animation-speed`: Optional.
+Integer value.
+Speed in milliseconds for the animation.
+Defaults to 500.
+- `data-o-tooltip-animation-distance`: Optional.
+String with `px` suffix.
+Distance away from target to start and end animation.
+Defaults to '10px'.

 ### JavaScript